White House staff shake-up comes in wake of health care debacle

 Katie Walsh, the White House's deputy chief of staff, will join a nonprofit group supporting the President's agenda, a senior White House official and source familiar with the decision said.

 The move marks the second departure of a senior White House official in the first months of the administration, following national security adviser Michael Flynn's forced resignation last month.
+It also represents a major change in the makeup of the White House's top staff that could shift the power dynamics within the West Wing, as Walsh was a close ally of Priebus.

 Walsh was White House chief of staff Reince Priebus' deputy, joining him in the administration after serving as chief of staff to Priebus when he was chairman of the Republican National Committee.